Chinese punctuation: Apostrophe

 There is no equivalent of the apostrophe in Chinese.
-Therefore, it is omitted in translated foreign names such as "O'Neill."
-Likewise, the hyphen is only used when writing translated foreign names with hyphens.
+Therefore, it is omitted in translated foreign names such as "O'Neill".
+Likewise, the hyphen is used only when writing translated foreign names with hyphens.
 Otherwise, it is not used in Chinese and is omitted when translating compound words.

 Use of punctuation marks

 Several punctuation marks have ranges of use that differ from the way they are used in English, though some functions may overlap.